codeface-io/LSPService/README.md

 * [ ] Let Language Service locate `sourcekit-lsp`
 * [ ] Allow to use multiple different language servers.
 Maybe have an endpoint for each language, like `ws://127.0.0.1:<service port>/<language>`
 * [ ] Add basic API so client editors can ask what languages are available
-* [ ] Possibly build a package/framework that helps on the client (editor-) side with using the LSH, consider using or extending <https://github.com/chimehq/SwiftLSPClient>
+* [ ] Possibly build a package/framework that helps Swift clients (editors) with using the LSH, consider using or extending <https://github.com/chimehq/SwiftLSPClient>
 * [ ] Add web frontend (end necessary endpoints) for managing language servers, consider using [Leaf](https://github.com/vapor/leaf)
 * [ ] Enable serving multiple clients who need services for the same language at the same time